Water Hyacinth Control

 Water hyacinth control is difficult.
 The most effective methods of control rely on prevention.
 Make sure to control the nutrient levels in your pond or lake to prevent the rapid and explosive growth.
 Do not introduce water hyacinth to new ponds unless you are willing to monitor it and take action if its growth gets out of control.
 It is advised that you only introduce water hyacinth to your own personal ornamental water gardens.
 Introducing it into natural water bodies is asking for trouble.
 When harvesting or otherwise removing water hyacinth, do not discard it in a natural water way, instead put it into a compost pile.

-The herbicide that we would recommend for water hyacinth control is the Open Water Kit®.
+The herbicide that recommend using for Water Hyacinth control is Glyphosate 5.4.
 This herbicide should be sprayed onto the plants.

 If you have any questions or would like to speak to us about hyacinth control, please feel free to call us at: 1-877-428-8898